arthurjguerra/aws-certifications/cloud-pratictioner.md

     - Customizable home pages in CW console to monitor your resources in a single view
     - Customized view of the metrics and alarms for your AWS resources

-### CloudFront
-- Content Deliver Network (CDN)
-- Secure Content closer to customers (Edge Locations)
-- Used to deliver both static and dynamic content
-- Content NOT necessarily has to be in AWS
-- Use cases
-    - Static asset caching
-    - Live and on-demand streaming

 ### CloudFormation
 - Automate resource provisioning
 - Fully-managed service